TheThingKnownAsKit/obsidian-vaults/TTRPGs/TMA TTRPG/Episodes/Episode 1 - FleshTech.md

 	- Archives information is confidential to employees
 	- Restricted content requires supervisor permission to access
 - Resources they can and cannot use
-	- Any equipment deemed suitable by Mr. Wells
+	- Any equipment deemed suitable by your equipment supervisor
 	- Cannot access governmental resources (this is not a government agency)
 	- Transportation is provided and costs are covered
 	- Basically anything you need to facilitate your investigation can be acquired.
 Some will require paperwork, some is restricted due to confidential information, but otherwise it's your highest priority to investigate each incident to the fullest